Can Linseed Oil Really Promote Mold Growth?

 Linseed oil is rare among drying oils because it remains soft and flexible for a long time after drying.
 Most drying oils get hard and brittle.
 In moderate quantities, it is used to soften alkyds and other oils commonly used in semi-transparent stains.
 The final formulation remains flexible enough to move with the wood as it expands and contracts with moisture and temperature variations.
 The stain doesn’t crack under normal wood movement and can keep water out for years when properly formulated.
 There are many oil-based stains on the market precisely because oil stains provide unparalleled beauty, penetration, ease of use, and the ability to reliably re-stain woods.
 Often, water-based stains can’t match all of these benefits.
 Linseed oil plays a critical role in this.

 When we come across opinion pieces that declare anything as the root of all evil, it is good to follow the money: what are the writers trying to sell?
-It is easy to point to the worst-case DIY linseed stain and cry out, “The sky is falling!”
-The reality is it’s somewhere closer to Earth.
+It is easy to point to the worst-case DIY linseed stain and cry out, “The sky is falling!” or “All linseed oil is evil” The reality is it’s somewhere closer to Earth.

 Is linseed oil a problem in some stains?
 Yes, absolutely.

-When we see severely blackened mildew on a home, does that mean its stain contained linseed?
+When we see extensive black mold on a home, does that mean its stain contained linseed?
 Nope.
 It might, but plenty of cheaply formulated stains and coatings, both oil and water-based, don’t protect well against mildew and algae.
-Algae by itself can appear black, especially when dirty, and many stains don’t protect against algae at all.
+Algae, another organic growth completely different from mold can appear black, especially when dirty, and many stains don’t protect against algae at all.
 (Sashco is unique here.
 We’re the only company in the log home market that includes algaecide in all of its stains.)
-Any sun-exposed area that looks like mildew should be suspected of being algae.
+Any sun-exposed area with mold-looking spots should be suspected of being algae.

 Do we have to take extra care when re-staining a home with severe mildew?
 Yes.
 We want to kill the mildew spores, preferably with oxygen bleach (or regular bleach and LOTS of rinsing).
 Using a high-quality stain with mildewcides and algaecides is essential for keeping mildew at bay in the future.